 Hawks Star Trae Yong Reportedly Chose Not To Attend Game After Altercation With Head Coach Nate McMillan

+Hawks Star Trae Young Reportedly Chose Not To Attend Game After Altercation With Head Coach Nate McMillan

 Tensions are rising in the city of Atlanta.
 Amid an up-and-down start for the Hawks, who are 12-10 on the season, star point guard Trae Young seems to have had a falling out with his head coach, Nate McMillan.